Frozen Bananas (2 easy methods)

 How to freeze banana slices

-This is the best option for smoothies.
+This is the best option for smoothies and recipes like this Banana Nice Cream.

 1. Choose ripe bananas – you’ll want to select bananas that are ripe with a few brown spots.
 Not very brown or almost black bananas because you’re not going to be able to easily slice them.